• Skip to main content

 Arrive early

 Plan to arrive at least 20 minutes before your exam start time.
-This will give you time for the exam facilitator to validate your photo identification, put away your belongings, review any exam instructions and be prepared to start your exam when the time begins.
+This will give you time for the exam facilitator to validate your photo identification.
+You will need to put away your belongings as directed, and be prepared to start your exam when the time begins.

 If you are late, speak with the exam facilitator as soon as you arrive.
 They will discuss your options with you.
 If you are permitted to write the exam, you will not be given extra time due to lateness.